Are You Overpaying for Electricity?

 Your electric bill is probably increasing, even if you still turn off the lights whenever you leave the room.
-The Denver Post recently reported that the price of electricity for most residences here in Colorado jumped 15 percent in the past year.
 Both electric rates and additional fees on electric bills are going up around the nation.
-However, you can potentially minimize cost spikes by carefully reading your bill, checking your consumption and comparison shopping.
+However, you can minimize cost spikes by carefully reading your bill, checking (and reducing) your consumption, and comparison shopping.

 Check their Work

 The average home uses 920 kilowatt-hours (kWh) of electricity per month, according to the U.S. Energy Information Administration.
-It's fairly easy to use less than the average by switching out light bulbs, turning down the thermostat, turning off vampire appliances, etc. However, if your bill shows significantly higher consumption, either you or the electric company may have a problem.
+It's fairly easy to use less than the average by turning down the thermostat, switching off vampire appliances, etc. However, if your bill shows significantly higher consumption, either you or the electric company may have a problem.

 • An unusually high bill may simply be an accounting error or a misread meter.
 You can double-check the electric company's work by looking at your meter.
 It should be slightly higher than the meter reading at the end of your last billing period.

-• If the meter and the bill match, but the usage seems unusually high, make sure the meter is working correctly.
-It should stop spinning when you turn off every appliance, light and gadget (though it's easier and more foolproof to test the meter by shutting off all your breakers).
-If it still spins, it may either be broken or a neighbor's circuit is inappropriately wired onto your meter.
-You can also ask most utility companies to test the meter for accuracy.
+• If the meter and the bill match, but the usage seems abnormally high, check the meter is working correctly.
+It should stop spinning when you turn off every appliance, light and gadget (however, shutting off all your breakers is an easier, more foolproof test).
+If it still spins, maybe either your meter is broken or a neighbor's circuit is inappropriately wired onto it.
+Ask your utility company to test the meter for accuracy.

 If the meter is working and the usage is reasonable, but the bill is unreasonable, you may have more options than you think.
 Many states have recently opened their utility markets to new competitors.
 Texas has a particularly robust electricity market.
 I found more than 20 rate plans from at least six providers for a ZIP code in Dallas.

-You may still effectively have a monopoly, but the company may offer various rates.
+Your area may still effectively have a monopoly, but the company could offer various rates.
 Look for long-term contract savings and low-income discounts.
-Also opt out of any renewable-energy premiums if your only goal is a lower electric bill.
+Also, opt out of any renewable-energy premiums if your only goal is a lower electric bill.

 Know Your Usage